All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Infinite languages

 In particular, $\str B$ needs to extend all partial automorphisms $(g_i,\emptyset)$, $i \geq 1$, which means that for every $i\geq 1$, there is an embedding of $(g_i,\id_A)(\str A)$ into $\str B$.
 In other words, for every $i\geq 1$ we get a tuple $\bar x_i \in B^{\lvert A\rvert}$, and by the assumption, all these tuples are pairwise distinct.
 This implies that the set $B^{\lvert A\rvert}$ is infinite, and since $\lvert A\rvert$ is finite, it follows that $B$ is infinite, a contradiction. \end{proof}

-On the positive side, we prove the following proposition, thereby characterising for which relational languages equipped with a permutation group the class of all finite structures in the language has EPPA. \begin{prop} Let $L$ be a relational language equipped with a permutation group $\GammaL$ and let $\str A$ be a finite $\GammaL$-structure such that $\str A$ lies in a finite orbit of the action of $\GammaL$ by relabelling.
-Then there is a finite $\GammaL$-structure $\str B$ which is a coherent EPPA-witness for $\str A$. \end{prop}
+On the positive side, we prove the following proposition, thereby characterising relational languages $L$ equipped with a permutation group $\GammaL$ for which the class of all finite $\GammaL$-structures has EPPA. \begin{prop} Let $L$ be a relational language equipped with a permutation group $\GammaL$ and let $\str A$ be a finite $\GammaL$-structure such that $\str A$ lies in a finite orbit of the action of $\GammaL$ by relabelling.
+There is a finite $\GammaL$-structure $\str B$ which is a coherent EPPA-witness for $\str A$. \end{prop}

-In order to prove Proposition~\ref{prop:infinite_languages}, we will need the following observation.
+In order to prove Proposition~\ref{prop:infinite_languages}, we will need the following lemma.